-To determine the members of its Identified Staff, Allfunds Bank has taken into account both (i) qualitative and (ii) quantitative criteria, established under Commission Delegated Regulation (EU) No. 604/2014, supplementing Directive 2013/36/EU of the European Parliament and the Council, with regard to regulatory technical standards with respect to qualitative and appropriate quantitative criteria to identify categories of staff whose professional activities have a material impact on an institution's risk profile (the "Regulation").
+To determine the members of its Identified Staff, Allfunds has taken into account both (i) qualitative and (ii) quantitative criteria, established under Commission Delegated Regulation (EU) No. 604/2014, supplementing Directive 2013/36/EU of the European Parliament and the Council, with regard to regulatory technical standards with respect to qualitative and appropriate quantitative criteria to identify categories of staff whose professional activities have a material impact on an institution's risk profile (the "Regulation").

-The following positions were identified in accordance with the qualitative criteria established pursuant to the Regulation:
+According to the Identified Staff auto-evaluation process run by ALLFUNDS, with an independent expert collaboration, the following positions were identified in accordance with the qualitative criteria established pursuant to the Regulation:

 - Members of the Board of Directors.

 - The Chief Executive Officer.

 - The overall Senior Management.

 - Persons in charge of risk control, compliance and internal auditing, reporting directly to the "Management Body".

 - Directors of material Business Units.

 - Persons in charge of risk management at material business and employees with management responsibility in the functions of Risk Control, Regulatory Compliance, Internal Audit and material Business Units, and reporting directly to the person in charge of said functions.

-- Employees with management responsibilities in material Business Units and reporting directly to the director of said unit.

-- Employees responsible for the duties of Legal Counsel, Human Resources, Information Technology, Finance, etc. - Employees responsible for or members of a Committee in charge of managing any of the risk categories such as: securitization, liquidity, concentration, residual, interest rate, etc.
+- Employees with management responsibilities in material Business Units and reporting directly to the director of said unit. - Employees responsible for the duties of Legal Counsel, Human Resources, Information Technology, Finance, etc. - Employees responsible for or members of a Committee in charge of managing any of the risk categories such as: securitization, liquidity, concentration, residual, interest rate, etc.

-No other personnel to be included in Identified Staff has been identified, in accordance with the quantitative criteria established in the Regulation, in addition to those already included pursuant to the qualitative criteria.
+According to the same auto-evaluation process report, no other personnel to be included in Identified Staff has been identified, in accordance with the quantitative criteria established in the Regulation, in addition to those already included pursuant to the qualitative criteria.